jessicafransson/project2-rock-paper-scissor/README.md

 ## Live page
 * view the live page here [https://jessicafransson.github.io/project2-rock-paper-scissor/]

-## Features
-* This setup is easy and designed to be quick to play.
-* The setup is clean for and easy to understand.
-* This setup is meant to be easy to be played on all devices.

 ## Mockup from figma
 *

+# UX

+## About

+* This setup is meant to be easy to use
+* This setup is designed so that its quick to start playing
+* This setup is meant to be easy to play on all devices.

+# Features

+## These are the different sections of the game

+* Start playing

+* Scores are updated here

+* First to five decides who wins/loses

+* If you win you get this message

+* If you lose you get this message

+* To restart the game you do this

+* The rules are displayed at the bottom of the page

 ## Technologies Used
 * Figma for mockup